mojotech/envforcer/README.md

 - TEST_KEY
 ```

 When the app starts, `env_enforcer` will check that all the required environment variables for the current Rails environment are set, and raise an error if they are not.
+On Heroku, this will prevent the app from deploying.

 ## Contributing
 We welcome pull requests.
 Please make sure tests accompany any PRs.